Tellusant/docs/articles-posts/strategy-tic-tac-toe.md

 A qualitative risk assessment, available for most countries, is shown here: [South Africa's Economic Sentiment](https://tellusant.github.io/docs/articles-posts/economic-and-policy-sentiment-zaf.html).
 It is automatically generated with constricted AI support and automatically updated.

 > We have earlier published the [EMIO strategy development framework](../papers/toward-an-integrated-strategy-development-framework.html).
-It is reasonable, but 1) has too much detail, and 2) does not take the economic theory perspective.
-It lacks primitives.
+It is reasonable, but 1) has too much detail, and 2) does not take the full economic theory perspective — it lacks primitives.
 Thus, it cannot be the starting point for strategy development.
+It is nevertheless a wonderful resource for ideas.

 > We hold a strictly quantitative perspective on strategy.
 In the long run, all strategy development will be quantitative and it is only a matter of when each company starts its transition.
 Some authorities, like Roger Martin, may disagree with this stance.